Art Collecting: Are you an Art Target?

 * "Have you ever bought art before?"
 (A "yes" answer is better than a "no," but a "no" still allows the sales associate to continue the conversation by asking what artists they like the most, whether they're familiar with any of the art they're looking at, and so on.)

 * A "yes" answer to the above question leads to the next question which goes something like "Where do you buy your art?"
 (Knowing where a person buys art is critical to making a sale.
-According to Sherman, people who buy directly from artists are unlikely to buy at galleries.
-If, however, they buy at galleries similar to the one where Sherman once worked, the chances of selling them art are much greater.)
+According to this former gallery associate, people who buy directly from artists are unlikely to buy at galleries.
+If, however, they buy at galleries similar to the one where he once worked, the chances of selling them art are much greater.)

 * Assuming the art-target buys at higher profile galleries or has at least thought about it, the next question goes something like "Who are your favorite artists?"
 (If the person mentions names of artists or types of art that the gallery sells, this is good.)